 Miami Physical Therapy Associates, Inc. is committed to helping you maximize your independence by working together with you to set individualized goals.
 We hope to optimize the quality of your movements and improve your performance and function.
 Our goal is to restore the skills that are of value to you in your everyday life.

-Under our logo are the words “Carpe Diem”.
-This exemplifies a mindset fostered by Miami Physical Therapy Associates, which is passed on to our patients.
+Under our logo are the words "Carpe Diem".
+This exemplifies a mindset fostered by our team which is passed on to our patients.

 All of our therapists are licensed by the state of Florida and are members of the American Physical Therapy Association and the Florida Physical Therapy Association.